 A TODD can be used instead of a will to transfer real estate at your death.
 It can allow you to avoid probate.
 A TODD can be an easy way to transfer your property to your children at your death.
 You can also use a TODD to transfer property to your life partner or to anyone else you want to.

 No, the new owner steps into your shoes at the time of your death.
 They take the property along with all mortgages, liens, judgments or other claims against the property.
-The TODD does not avoid a claim or lien the state has against your property even if you had Medical Assistance (MA) or General Assistance (GA) in your lifetime.
+The TODD does not avoid a claim or lien the state has against your property if you had Medical Assistance (MA) or General Assistance (GA) in your lifetime.

 On the other hand, a TODD won’t keep you from getting MA for nursing home care.
 You are not giving any interest away during your lifetime and the new owner takes the property along with any MA liens.